Red pins are major climbing centres; yellow pins are Better London centres; blue pins are other (smaller, alternative) walls.

 Get in touch: firstname.lastname@example.org

 Type?
-Mile End Climbing Wall offers bouldering, top-rope climbing and lead climbing, with around 16,000 square feet of climbing surface.
-It has its own route setting blog to let climbers know when changes are on the way.
-It also houses the ‘Monkey House’, where bouldering routes cross the ceiling and require plenty of hanging around.
+Mile End Climbing Wall offers bouldering, top-rope climbing and lead climbing, with around 16,000 square feet of climbing surface – routesetting is taken very seriously.
+Open since 1986, the wall is fully maintained by the registered charity Development Through Challenge, which promotes personal development in young people through physical activity.
+Mile End Climbing Wall also houses the ‘Monkey House’, where bouldering routes cross over the ceiling and require plenty of hanging around.

 Where?
 Mile End, E3 5BE.
 Map here.

 Registration?
-You have to register to climb at Mile End Climbing Wall, although the price of this (£2.50) is included in the induction packages.
-New climbers have a choice of three options: the First Time Entry deal gives you an induction tour before leaving you to explore the non-rope climbing areas yourself, the Taster Session gives you an hour and a half of supervised climbing with the opportunity to try both bouldering and top-rope climbing, and the Beginners Course includes six hours of tuition, with instructors takes you through everything you need to know to become an independent and unsupervised top-rope climber.
+You have to register to climb unsupervised at Mile End Climbing Wall, which costs £5.
+New climbers have a few options though.
+If you want to jump right in then go for Turn Up and Try where you simply pay the registration and entry fee and then get an induction tour before being left to explore the non-rope climbing areas yourself.
+The Taster Session gives you an hour and a half of supervised climbing in a small group with the opportunity to try both bouldering and top-rope climbing.
+Lastly, the Beginners' Course includes six hours of tuition, where instructors take you through everything you need to know to become an independent and unsupervised top-rope climber.

 Price?
-The introductory courses are £14 for the First Time Entry deal, £20 for the Taster Session and £50 for the Beginners Course.
-A single peak-time ticket is £8.50, at off peak times (Mon-Fri midday-4pm) this goes down to £7.50, and under 18s cost £5.
-A monthly pass is £45, two-month pass is £80 and an annual pass is £350.
+The introductory courses are £14.50 for Turn Up and Try (registration plus entry fee), £20 for the Taster Session and £60 for the Beginners' Course.
+A single peak-time ticket is £9.50, at off peak times (Mon-Fri before 4pm) this goes down to £7.50, and under 18s cost £6.20.
+A monthly pass is £50, an annual pass is £375 or ten anytime climbs cost £75.
 Concessions available.

 Facilities?
 Lockers, toilets, changing rooms, showers, tea and coffee, on-site shop, parking available.

 Kit-hire?
-Climbing shoes available to rent for £3 (free for under 18s), harnesses are £2.50 each, krab and belays are £1.50 each and top ropes are free.
+Climbing shoes available to rent for £3 (free for under 18s), harnesses are £2.50 each, karabiner and belay devices are £1.50 each and top ropes are free.

 Kids?
-There is no lower age limit to children climbing at Mile End under the supervision of a registered adult (max two children per adult), but only eight-year-olds and older can join one of the supervised sessions.
-The wall also offers National Indoor Climbing Award Scheme (NICAS) sessions for young people, which is a UK-wide scheme with a five-step syllabus to accredit individual climbing achievement, for candidates aged eight and upwards.
+There is no lower age limit to children climbing at Mile End under the supervision of a registered adult (max two children per adult), although very small children can only climb in the Teaching Room.
+The wall also offers National Indoor Climbing Award Scheme (NICAS) sessions for young people, which is a UK-wide scheme with a five-step syllabus to accredit individual climbing achievement for candidates aged seven and upwards.
 Birthday parties also welcomed.